 I want to do more great kitesurfing projects where I can travel around, discover, kitesurf.
 I love to write, so I want to involve more in narrating.
 At the moment I’m too busy with ongoing projects, so evolving the plans will take place later.

--Full instructions about take-off, flight, landing phases with your tandem pilot.
+-Detailed briefing on the launch, flight, landing phases with your tandem pilot.

--Paragliding takes place together with your tandem pilot.
+-Tandem flight together with your pilot.

 Flight time 30-60 minutes